-We will furnish without charge to each person whose proxy is solicited, upon the written request of such person, a copy of the 2019 Annual Report as filed with the SEC, including the financial statements and financial statement schedules (upon request, exhibits thereto will be furnished subject to payment of a specified fee).
-Requests for copies of such report should be directed to us at 1025 Willa Springs Drive, Winter Springs, FL 32708 Attention: Chris Scott, to the attention of our Corporate Secretary, Chris Scott.
+We will furnish without charge to each person whose proxy is solicited, upon the written request of such person, a copy of the 2022 Annual Report as filed with the SEC, including the financial statements and financial statement schedules (upon request, exhibits thereto will be furnished subject to payment of a specified fee).
+Requests for copies of such report should be directed to us at 1025 Willa Springs Drive, Winter Springs, FL 32708 Attention: John Glenn.